eead-csic-compbio/scripting_linux_shell/README.md

 |4|Perl one-liners|2h|[session 4](./session4.md)|
 |5|Advanced scripts|2h|[session 5](./session5.md)|

-We post regularly about these and related bioinformatics topics at the [#!/perl/bioinfo](https://bioinfoperl.blogspot.com) blog.
+We post regularly about these and related bioinformatics topics at the [#!/perl/bioinfo](https://bioinfoperl.blogspot.com) blog, mostly in Spanish.